 What is Penetration Testing?

-How Do Security Penetration Testing Tools Work?
+How Does Penetration Testing Work?

 Penetration testing generally consists of four stages: information gathering, scanning, exploitation, and post-exploitation.